Darold Treffert: Career

 In 1962, he developed the child-adolescent unit at Winnebago Mental Health Institute and in 1964 was named superintendent.
 It was there he met his first savants, sparking an unquenchable curiosity that would last over 50 years.
 In 1979, he began dividing his time between the private practice of Psychiatry and a position as executive director of the Fond du Lac County Health Care Center.
 He was also medical director of the Alcoholism Rehabilitation Unit of St. Agnes Hospital.
 In 1991, he retired from those positions but continued to write, conduct research, and offer guidance and encouragement to families around the globe.
 From 1979 to 1980, Treffert was president of the State Medical Society of Wisconsin and from 1981 to 1987 was chair of its board of directors.
-He has also been the president of the Wisconsin Psychiatric Association and the American Association of Psychiatric Administrators.
+He was also the president of the Wisconsin Psychiatric Association and the American Association of Psychiatric Administrators.
 In 1995, he was appointed to the Wisconsin Medical Examining Board and, in January 2002, was elected its chair.

 Treffert maintained a website on autism, savant syndrome, and related conditions hosted by the Wisconsin Medical Society.
 He held a research director position at the Treffert Center, Agnesian HealthCare in Fond du Lac, Wisconsin.

+His first book Extraordinary People, published in 1989, described savants throughout history, including Blind Tom, Leslie Lemke, Alonzo Clemens, and a woman named Ellen.
+Treffert especially examined the memory of savants.
+"Why is it that phenomenal memory is seen in all the savants, no matter what particular individual skill they exhibit?" he wrote.
+Later editions of the book included a section on the movie Rain Man and its inspiration, Kim Peek.

 Treffert died unexpectedly at his home in Fond du Lac on December 14, 2020.